 - A variation of this occurs in Elfen Lied when Kurama blows himself up with his diclonius daughter.
 A vision of what life could have been like if his daughter wasn't a diclonius and his wife therefore hadn't died rather than how it actually was (thus avoiding the usual Clip Show part of this trope) flashes before his eyes just before the bomb goes off.

 - Literally happens in Black Butler when Shinigami Grell slices into people's bodies and ribbons of film burst out; this so the Shinigami can determine where their victims go in the afterlife.

-- Shows up in a pivotal moment in Gun X Sword.
-Van survives his near-defeat once he remembers Elena, but the flashback also hints at the depth of his feelings for Wendy, since she and Elena are the only two people he remembers in full color.
+- GUN×SWORD: Van survives his near-defeat once he remembers Elena, but the flashback also hints at the depth of his feelings for Wendy, since she and Elena are the only two people he remembers in full color.]]

 - Happens in Pluto with a tragic twist.
 The person in question was making a Heroic Sacrifice, broadcasting live footage of his duel with Pluto from his eye cameras to Geischt, which he could use to find Pluto's weakness.
 Once his life starts flashing, the footage is ruined and the guy died for nothing.

 - In Nichijou, Mio experiences this after tasting her sister's jam.

 - In chapter 64 of the CITY manga, Izumi's life flashes before her eyes twice — once as she slips on stairs at school, then again after a painter rushes to her after she sits on a freshly painted park bench (though everything works out fine in both instances).
 Then, after she drops an octopus ball she was eating, the life of the octopus flashes before her eyes.